Skip to main content

 Meaning

-Chrysocolla is the stone of empowered communication and divine feminine wisdom — a vivid blue-green copper silicate that bridges heart and voice, nurturing compassionate self-expression and inner strength.
+Chrysocolla is a vivid blue-green copper silicate that bridges the heart and the voice, supporting honest communication and feminine energy.

 Primary Healing Properties